James A. RobinsonReverend Dr. Richard L. Pearson Professor and University Professor, Institute Director of The Pearson Institute

 Office: Keller Center 2017

-Robinson has a particular interest in Latin America, where he has taught every summer for over 25 years at the University of the Andes in Bogotá, Colombia, and in sub-Saharan Africa.
-He has conducted fieldwork and collected data in Bolivia, Colombia, Haiti, the Democratic Republic of the Congo, Nigeria and Sierra Leone.
+Robinson has a particular interest in sub-Saharan Africa and Latin America and is a Fellow at the Institute for African Studies at the University of Nigeria at Nsukka.
+He taught a summer school at the University of the Andes in Bogotá between 1994 and 2022.
+He has conducted fieldwork and collected data in Bolivia, Colombia, Haiti, the Democratic Republic of the Congo, Nigeria, Sierra Leone, South Africa, and Zimbabwe.
 He has published three books co-authored with Daron Acemoglu, an Institute Professor of Economics at MIT.
-The first, Economic Origins of Dictatorship and Democracy proposed a theory of the emergence of and stability of democracy and dictatorship.
+The first, Economic Origins of Dictatorship and Democracy, proposed a theory of the emergence of and stability of democracy and dictatorship.
 Their second book, Why Nations Fail: The Origins of Power, Prosperity, and Poverty (translated into 41 languages since its publication in 2012), pulled together much of their joint research on comparative development and proposed a theory of why some countries have flourished economically while others have fallen into poverty.
 Their most recent book, The Narrow Corridor: States, Society and the Fate of Liberty, examines the incessant and inevitable struggle between states and society, and gives an account of the deep historical processes that have shaped the modern world.